makyo/writing/content/work/belek.md

 At the turning of the final page, there sounded a distant blast of horns, a low, sustained note from the direction they had come.

 "Belek," came the voice, now more than simply echo.
 "Do you hear that, Belek?
-The horns to announce the death of a monk."
+The horns to announce the death of a monk.
+What better way to forget me than through death?"

 The cat could manage no more than a groan.
 The meaning of the text was clear.